The Swedish economy

 Long-term policies and a global approach have made Sweden's economic growth possible.
 Find out more.

-Sweden’s economy has been relatively stable over the last few decades and has, on the whole, grown steadily since 1970.
+The Swedish economy has been relatively stable over the last few decades and has, on the whole, grown steadily since 1970.
 But there have been challenging times in between.

 In the late 1980s and early 1990s, the Swedish economy suffered from low growth and high inflation, and the Swedish krona was repeatedly devalued.
 During the severe financial crisis in the early 1990s, Swedish banks became unstable and two were nationalised, unemployment rose sharply and government spending soared, as did national debt.